 Social media is a huge tool for you to connect with your audience and to reach new listeners.
-However, it can be really challenging to create and maintain engaging social media accounts.
-Writing engaging posts and posting them at the right time, using hashtags, having appealing images on your profiles, and writing short, but informative bios are some of the major things that you need to think about regarding your accounts.
-It can definitely be a lot to think about and even more to get right on your profiles.
-So, we've compiled our best advice for optimizing your social media accounts.
+However, it can be challenging to create and maintain engaging social media accounts.
+Writing engaging posts and sharing them at the right time, using hashtags, having appealing images on your profiles, and writing short, but informative bios are all things you need to routinely do in order to maintain influential accounts.

-Other than the words that you use, also be mindful of the images that you post.
+Other than the words you use, be mindful of the images you post.
 Just as you want to have interesting messages, you want to post attractive images that represent your brand well.
 Generally speaking, try to post a variety of content regularly.
-For example, you might consider posting once per day on your Twitter with a different kind of post every day.
+For example, you might consider posting once per day on your Instagram with a different kind of post every day.
 This might look like:

 - Sunday: Sharing an article from an outside source that is aimed at your target audience

 - Monday: Posting something inspirational or funny to get the week started

 - Tuesday: Posting something educational or informational (Perhaps an article you wrote or simply some information in the form of pictures)

 - Wednesday: Posting about something special coming up on your radio station to get your audience excited